Random-Palico/COSC2657-android-assignment1/README.md

 # Easy Cooking

-**Welcome to *Easy Cooking*, an Android app designed to provide simple dessert recipes with an engaging user experience.** This README will guide you through setting up the app on your device and provide an overview of its main features and functionality.
+**Welcome to *Easy Cooking*, an Android app designed to provide simple dessert recipes.** This README will guide you through setting up the app on your device and provide an overview of its main features and functionality.

 ## Getting Started